Forms are usually the first way viewers ask for information and start a dialog.

 Client Profile / Registration Form

-This form can be very extensive, as examples business travel that deal with different airlines and hotel suppliers or anyone dealing in the medical field that also deals with insurance forms can be pretty large.
+This form can be very extensive, for example, business travel that deals with different airlines and hotel suppliers or anyone dealing in the medical field that also deals with insurance forms can be pretty large.

 Sometimes the information is not readily available so allow an option to save the data and continue later.